ariadne-notes/network-notes/src/style-guide.md

 Term B
   : This is a definition of term B.
   : This has more than one definition.

+OSI Term: Does this work?
+  : I wonder if it does.

 **A** - This is about A.